hjiang895/Problem-Set-2/README.md

 7 is an odd number
 ```

 You will need to use `System.out.format`, `args[0]`, and the mathematical operator called modulus `%`.
 The modulus operator returns the remainder when dividing the first number by the second number.
-If `a % 2` is equal to 0, then `a` is an even number.
+If `a % 2` is equal to 0, then `a` is an even number, because all even numbers are divisible by 2 (i.e., they give a remainder of 0 when divided by 2).
 Otherwise, `a` is odd.

 ### Part 5 (3 points)
 Now create a new file in `src` called `PartFive.java`.
 You will write a program that takes an integer `n` as a command line argument and then uses `n` to determine how many times to print the string: